danields761/pydantic-settings/README.md

 ### Override values by env variables

 Allows to override values for nested fields if they are represented as *pydantic* model.
-Generally speaking, nested `attrs` and `dataclass` models also supported, but they are not supported by *pydantic*.
+Generally speaking, nested `attrs` and `dataclass` models also supported, but sadly they are not supported by *pydantic*.

 Here is example: